RavjotD/RavjotD/README.md

 - 👋 Hi, I’m Ravjot.
-A student speicializing the fundamentals of technology in the IT realm.
+A student specializing the fundamentals of technology within IT realm.
 - 👀 I’m interested in coding, gaming and sports.
+In my spare time I like to learn about the latest technologies in regards to prograamming, as well as enjoying playing sports and video games.
-- 🌱 I’m currently learning the latest technologies in web development, while in the the process of completing my education for my BTECH.
+- 📚 I’m currently learning about the latest technologies in Web Development and Software QA/Enginering while in the the process of completing my education for my BTECH.
+I look forward in pursuing careers paths within these sectors to showcase my expertise with passion.
-- 📫 How to reach me ... - feel free to get in touch through my linkedin
+- 📫 How to reach me ...Linkedin works best!